 Expertise: Best practices in prisons, jails, probation, and parole, Offender rehabilitation, Women offenders

-Salisbury’s primary research interests include correctional assessment and treatment intervention strategies, with a particular focus on female offenders and gender-responsive policy.
-She is the co-creator of the Women’s Risk/Needs Assessment (WRNA) instruments, which is a series of correctional assessments specifically designed to measure the risk and needs of justice-involved women.
-As a result, UNLV is now the primary source for WRNA training and implementation.
-Her research publications have appeared in several top academic journals, as well as practitioner-oriented newsletters, and book chapters.
+Emily Salisbury’s research focuses on evidence-based correctional policy, offender risk/needs assessment, and effective treatment intervention strategies, with a particular focus on women and girls and gender-responsive policy.
+She is one of the original developers of the Women’s Risk Needs Assessment (WRNA) instruments, which is a suite of correctional assessments specifically designed and validated to measure the needs and strengths of justice-involved women using a trauma-responsive approach.
+As a result, UNLV is now the primary source for WRNA research, training, and implementation for correctional agencies across the U.S. and internationally.

 - Ph.D., Criminology & Criminal Justice, University of Cincinnati